fayizferosh/yosys-tcl-ui-report/README.md

 endmodule
 ```

-The basic yosys script *memory.ys* to run this and obtain a gate-level netlist and 2D representation of the memory module in gate components is provided below.
+The basic Yosys script *memory.ys* to run this and obtain a gate-level netlist and 2D representation of the memory module in gate components is provided below.

 *Script*